CalebFenton/simplify/README.md

 ## Contributing

 Just submit a pull request.
 We can review and talk through it there.
+Feel free to ask any questions in issues.

 ## Optimization Example